Skip to content

 Prepare for data migration from Mahti and Puhti to Roihu

-If you have any data that you need to migrate from Puhti to Roihu, please be prepared to do it during summer 2026, aiming to complete it by August 2026.
-CSC will publish a detailed Roihu migration guide after Roihu's general availability.
+If you have any data that you need to migrate from Puhti to Roihu, please be prepared to do it during summer 2026, aiming to complete it by the end of August.
+See the Roihu migration guide on how you can transfer data directly from Mahti and Puhti to Roihu.

 If you cannot move data directly from Mahti or Puhti to Roihu between early July and end of August, consider using Allas or LUMI-O for short-term data storage.